 The Abriendo Caminos team recognizes the importance of students’ voices, ideas, perspectives, and insights on activities, policies, practices, and proposals leading to equitable practices that are student-centered.

-The Student Advisory Equipo has collaborated with the following clubs, committees, departments, programs, and working groups:
+The Student Advisory Equipo has collaborated with the following student clubs, campus-wide committees, institutional departments, programs, and working groups, as well as outside organizations and institutions:

 - Cardinal and Gold Leadership (C&G) Program